Javadyakuza/enigma-duel/README.md

 This repository holds the core contract of the enigma duel platform and a cw20 sample token for emphasizing the rewarding system.

+> Note: This repo is related to teh archway hackthone.

 ## Testing

 ```